falsovsky/FiSH-irssi/README.md

 # FiSH module for irssi

 * Based on official from http://fish.secure.la/ (now dead)
-* Uses GMP instead of MIRACL
+* No longer requires GMP/MIRACL
 * Configured and built using autotools+libtool
 * Changed the blow.ini I/O to Glib's GKeyFile
 * Multi-server support